dospuntocero/PieceMaker-for-silverstripe/README.md

 * add some PMSlides.
 * add <% include PieceMaker %> to the template you want to show the slideshow.
 * you are done!

+All the config stuff is inside Config.ss file, so endusers will not be able to screw things.